mcyster/nixos-moa/README.md

 Had problems with booting the installed image after using gdisk, so I switched to fdisk.

-This script bootstraps this machine: <nixos-bootstrap-setup>
+This script bootstraps this machine: [nixos-bootstrap-setup script](nixos-bootstrap-setup)